Search Menu

 Possible Risks of Feeding Your Dog Tofu

-It’s also relevant to consider the potential hormonal impact of feeding tofu to your dog.
+You should also consider the potential hormonal impact of feeding tofu to your dog.
 Dr. Klein explains that soy contains phytoestrogens.
 He notes that studies show that if fed in large amounts, soy could affect a male dog’s hormone balance or a puppy’s hormone levels.

 Related article: Soy in Dog Food: What You Need to Know